jatin82/programming/java/interview_experience/ola/README.md

 1. Asked about the project
 2. Design a Credit Card System which collects data from Vendors and process limits
 3. Follow ups :
-      3.1 Multiple Classes can be there for Data
+      3.1 Multiple Classes can be there for Data<br/>
-      3.2 Data Processing vs Thread Processing
+      3.2 Data Processing vs Thread Processing<br/>
-      3.3 Correct Class Design names
+      3.3 Correct Class Design names<br/>
-      3.4 HLD - which Database and Why?
+      3.4 HLD - which Database and Why?<br/>
-      3.5 Cassandra key size limit ?
+      3.5 Cassandra key size limit ?<br/>
-      3.6 S3 for storage of large files
+      3.6 S3 for storage of large files<br/>
-      3.7 Database Design for Scalability - Partition strategy.
+      3.7 Database Design for Scalability - Partition strategy.<br/>
-      3.8 How to handle large history of Data.
+      3.8 How to handle large history of Data.<br/>
-      3.9 How to handle load of data.
+      3.9 How to handle load of data.<br/>
-4. General Discussion about OLA vision.
+4. General Discussion about OLA vision.<br/>

 ## Round 4 - HM